Mike014/My_AI_Engineer_Portfolio_Projects/README.md

 - **Convolutional Base**: Part of a CNN model that extracts features from images without including fully connected layers.
 - **Conv2D (Convolutional Layer)**: A convolutional layer that applies filters to the input to extract important features.
 - **Cropping2D (Output Cropping)**: Trims parts of the output to correct mismatches in dimensions.
+- **K-means algorithm**: A popular clustering technique that partitions a dataset into distinct groups based on the features of the data points.
 - **Data Augmentation**: is a pre-processing technique used in deep learning to artificially increase the amount of data available for training a model.
 This is done by applying random transformations to existing images, creating new versions with different variations.
 - **Data Denoising**: Automatic noise removal from data via autoencoders.
 - **Decoder**: The part of an autoencoder that reconstructs the original input from the compressed representation.
 Generate the output sequence, step by step, using the encoder representation and previously generated information.
 - **Deep Reinforcement Learning (Deep RL)**: is a **subset of Machine Learning** in which an **agent learns to behave in an environment** by **performing actions** and **observing the results**.
 - **Deep Neural Network (DNN)**: A neural network with three or more hidden layers, capable of processing raw data such as images and text.
 - **Dependent Variable (Target/Output)**: The variable that the model is intended to predict (e.g., churn: yes/no).
+- **Denoising**: The process of removing noise from data, such as images, to improve their quality.
 - **Dimensionality Reduction**: A technique to reduce the number of features in the data, improving efficiency and interpretability.
 - **Derivative**: Measures the rate of change of a function; used to calculate the slope of the cost function.
 - **Diffusion models***: A **class of generative machine learning models** that produce **high-quality synthetic data**.
 These models work by gradually **transforming a noisy initial sample** through a **series of passes**.